kratman/Queue_utilities/README.md

  -u => show all jobs for a user, 'me' is shorthand for the current user --help, -h => print full help

-Press "q" to exit Qtop.
+Press "q" and "enter" to exit Qtop.
 ```

 ### MyQueue